doeixd/effectively/README.md

 ### Structured Concurrency

 Go beyond `Promise.all` with named results, partial failure handling, and efficient data processing.
+For advanced concurrency patterns and native scheduler integration, see the [Parallel Execution Guide](docs/parallel.md).

 ```typescript
 // Parallel execution with named results